vserova/book/pages/ch_style.md

      long    arg3 = 12  ///< short description of "arg3"
      );

-<a name="ch-style.func-def"></a>
+<a name="ch_style.func_def"></a>

 ### Function Definition

-[Doxygen-style comments](#ch-style.Doxygen-Comments) are not needed for member function definitions or global function definitions because their comments are put with their declarations in the header file.
+[Doxygen-style comments](#ch_style.Doxygen_Comments) are not needed for member function definitions or global function definitions because their comments are put with their declarations in the header file.

 For static functions, put all Doxygen-style comments immediately before the function definition.
 Prefix static functions with **`s_`**.